janwilmake/parallel-mcp/README.md

 ## TODO

+- ✅ initial implementation
+- ✅ make mcp work via https://github.com/janwilmake/openapi-to-mcp
+- add oauth using simplerauth

+QOL

 - improve HTML and streaming behavior to be fully realtime
 - make HTML mobile-friendly
+- add ability to see in the title whether the task result is still loading or not
 - add confidence and references into HTML
 - show confidence as emoji in markdown
 - figure out how to make it loose no functionality that doesn't increase complexity: https://letmeprompt.com/rules-httpsuithu-jza7uv0

+# Consideration for sending notifications

+To send notifications, the connection needs to remain open with SSE.
+It's unclear if clients will do this.
+Also, this still doesn't give us the desired outcome of having the LLM respond to the task results after they're done.
+Because of this, my initial goal is to see if the current implementation can already be useful.
+I think it does provide value as it allows for much easier task experimentation with multiple items and multiple configurations, then viewing the results in different tabs as they come back.